SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ### Context

-Fantasy sports are a popular past time with over 62.5 million participants in the U.S. and Canada [FSGA.org], 20 million of whom play fantasy basketball.
+Fantasy sports are a popular past time with over 62.5 million participants in the U.S. and Canada [FSGA.org], 20 million of whom regularly play fantasy basketball.
 In a fantasy sports league, participants (or, team managers) create a fantasy team by competitively drafting from a pool of professional players, whose real game stats become their own fantasy stats for the season.
 Choosing a successful team requires knowing the players and understanding the league’s scoring format.
 In *9-category* fantasy basketball leagues (the standard competitive fantasy basketball format), teams are compared – and thus players must be evaluated - across nine different measures.
 To make this easier, the major platforms Yahoo.com and ESPN include player rankings to help managers make their choices.
 As some critics point out, however, Yahoo and ESPN often include questionable players in their top ranks, and unfortunately, neither platform is exactly transparent about how their rankings are calculated.
 As a regular fantasy basketballer and data science enthusiast, I join a small but growing literature offering alternatives for better ranking accuracy.

 ### Literature Review